Taxation in Switzerland: Stamp duties

 Stamp duties are a group of federal taxes levied on certain commercial transactions.
 The name is an anachronism and dates back to the time when such taxes were administered with physical stamps.
 The issue tax (Emissionssteuer / Tassa di emissione) is levied on the issue of certain securities such as shares and bonds.
 Exceptions are made, inter alia, for securities issued in the course of a commercial reorganization, and the first million CHF of funds raised are in effect exempt from taxation.
 The tax amounts to one percent of the funds raised and is payable by the issuer.
-The trade in shell companies (Mantelhandel) is also subject to the issue tax.
+The trade in shell corporations (Mantelhandel) is also subject to the issue tax.

 The transfer tax (Umsatzsteuer / Imposta sulla cifra d'affari) is levied on the trade in certain securities by certain qualified traders (Effektenhändler; mostly stockbrokers and large holding companies).
 The tax amounts to 0.15 or 0.3 percent depending on whether Swiss or foreign securities are traded.
 Finally, an insurance premiums tax of 5 or 2.5 percent is levied on certain insurance premiums.